 Add a New Job

 Now, as the system is configured, we can add a new Jenkins job, which will update the checked out files from a SVN repository, build both the application under test and the Ranorex automation project, execute the application under test as well as the automation code and send a mail with the report file attached.

 Configure Source Code Management

-With this configuration the application under test as well as the test automation project will be checked out and updated locally on the machine running Jenkins.
+With this configuration, the application under test as well as the test automation project will be checked out and updated locally.

 Add Build Steps

 Now that the source code management is configured, you can start with processing the updated files.
 First, add MSBuild steps for both projects:

 Choose your configured MSBuild version and enter the path of the solution file relative to the repository root (which is the workspace folder of the Jenkins job) for both the automated and the automating project: